bentocorp/ios-driver/Pods/Socket.IO-Client-Swift/README.md

 case ReconnectAttempts(Int) // How many times to reconnect.
 Default is `-1` (infinite tries) case ReconnectWait(Int) // Amount of time to wait between reconnects.
 Default is `10` case ForcePolling(Bool) // `true` forces the client to use xhr-polling.
-Default is `false` case ForceWebsockets(Bool) // `true` forces the client to use WebSockets.
+Default is `false` case ForceNew(Bool) // Will a create a new engine for each connect.
+Useful if you find a bug in the engine related to reconnects case ForceWebsockets(Bool) // `true` forces the client to use WebSockets.
 Default is `false` case Nsp(String) // The namespace to connect to.
 Must begin with /.
 Default is `/` case Cookies([NSHTTPCookie]) // An array of NSHTTPCookies.
 Passed during the handshake.
 Default is nil.